dylanOshima/Metis-POS/README.md

 ### `/inventory`
 #### GET Routes
  * /inventory returns JSON of all inventory entries
+ * /inventory/categories returns a JSON of all the unique categories in the inventory

 #### POST Routes
  * /inventory/add Creates a new inventory entry, returns JSON with the ID and other information